cleverage/accessibility-steps/accessibility-first-step/en/04 - When you provide a title element, do not leave it empty.md

 ## Purpose

-Allow restitution of the page title.
+Allow the restitution of the page title.

 ## Technical solution

-Establish the page title and report this title to the `<title>` element.
+Determine the page title and report this title to the `<title>` element.

 ## Control method

-Inspect code in order to check that the `<title>` element is not empty.
+Inspect the source code in order to check that the `<title>` element is not empty.